ZJ-Z-David/LLM-MTGPSC/README.md

-This is a symbolic regression program based on LLM-guided multi-task genetic programming combined with a semantic crossover algorithm.
+This is a symbolic regression program based on LLM-guided multi-task genetic programming with a semantic crossover algorithm.
+Please use a terminal command to run the main.py file.